willingc/willing-consulting-2022/docs/blog/posts/2019/2019-11-02-python-steering-retro.md

 ---
 date: 2019-11-02
-authors: [willingc]
+authors: willingc
 tags: [python, steering-council, governance]
-featured_image: "/images/2019/pycon-psc.jpg"
 description: >
   A Closer Look – Encouraging people to run for the Python Steering Council and offer insight on being a Steering Council member.
 ---

 # Serving on the Inaugural Python Steering Council

 **The successful release of Python 3.8 (thanks Łukasz and everyone who contributed) begins a new chapter for the Python Steering Council.** Under the new governance of core development, described in [PEP 13](https://www.python.org/dev/peps/pep-0013/#electing-the-council), a new Steering Council is elected after each major release cycle.